Sorry, you need to enable JavaScript to visit this website.

 News and Blogs

-Biden-Harris Administration Approves Maryland’s “Internet for All” Initial Proposal
+Biden-Harris Administration Approves Alabama and Florida’s "Internet for All" Initial Proposals

-Indiana Requested Access to BEAD Funds Totaling Over $868 Million WASHINGTON – The Department of Commerce’s National Telecommunications and Information Administration (NTIA) has approved Indiana’s Initial Proposals for the Broadband Equity, Access, and Deployment (BEAD) program, a cornerstone of… more
+Two States Requested Access to BEAD Funds Totaling Over $2.5 Billion WASHINGTON – The Department of Commerce’s National Telecommunications and Information Administration (NTIA) has approved Alabama and Florida’s Initial Proposals for the Broadband Equity, Access, and Deployment (BEAD) program, a… more

 FAQs